mainmatter/ember-vite-codemod/README.md

 }
 ```

-The list of packages that are removed and add can be found in the codemod source:
+The list of packages that are removed and added can be found in the codemod source:

 - [Packages the codemod adds](https://github.com/mainmatter/ember-vite-codemod/blob/main/lib/tasks/update-package-json.js#L18).
 - [Packages the codemod removes](https://github.com/mainmatter/ember-vite-codemod/blob/main/lib/tasks/update-package-json.js#L6).

 ### Linter

-The codemod won't touch anything about your linter configuration, as we don't want to presume what it looks like.
+The codemod won't touch anything about your linter configuration, as the linter doesn't relate to how the app builds.
 Depending on the plugins you use, you may encounter issues to solve manually.

 For instance, the codemod adds a dependency to `decorator-transforms` which is used in the new Babel config `babel.config.cjs`.
 If `'@babel/plugin-proposal-decorators'` was included in your `eslint.config.mjs`, then your linter will throw a parsing error "Cannot use the decorators and decorators-legacy plugin together".